hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 ## Searching files

-We showed a little how to search within a file using `less`.
-We can also search within files without even opening them, using `grep`.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
-Let's give it a try!
+We used `less` to search a file, however we can also search within files without opening them using a new command, `grep`. `grep` is a command-line utility for searching plain-text data sets for lines matching a string or regular expression. `grep` stands for "**g**lobally search a **r**egular **e**xpression and **p**rint" Let's give it a try!

 We are going to practice searching with `grep` using our fastq files, which contain the sequencing reads (nucleotide sequences) output from a sequencing facility.
-Each sequencing read in a FASTQ file is associated with four lines of output, with the first line (header line) always starting with an `@` symbol.
+Each sequenced read in a FASTQ file is associated with four lines of output, with the first line (header line) always starting with an `@` symbol.
 A whole fastq record for a single read should appear similar to the following:

 	@HWI-ST330:304:H045HADXX:1:1101:1111:61397
 	CACTTGTAAGGGCAGGCCCCCTTCACCCTCCCGCTCCTGGGGGANNNNNNNNNNANNNCGAGGCCCTGGGGTAGAGGGNNNNNNNNNNNNNNGATCTTGG
 	+
 	@?@DDDDDDHHH?GH:?FCBGGB@C?DBEGIIIIAEF;FCGGI#########################################################

-Suppose we want to see how many reads in our file `Mov10_oe_1.subset.fq` are really bad, with 10 consecutive Ns.
+The Ns in the sequence line denote bases that the sequencer was unable to identify, so in effect poor quality bases.
+The 4th line represents the encoding for the quality of each base in the 2nd line.
+We will be covering both these in more detail later, for now let's suppose we want to see how many reads in our file `Mov10_oe_1.subset.fq` are really bad, i.e. with 10 consecutive Ns.
 We can search for the string NNNNNNNNNN in the file using the `grep` command.

 ```bash
 $ cd ~/unix_workshop/raw_fastq